-Students who withdraw in good standing from West Georgia Technical College and wish to re-enter must apply to the Office of Admissions no less than four (4) weeks prior to registration.
+Students who withdraw in good standing from West Georgia Technical College (WGTC) and wish to re-enter must apply to the Office of Admissions no less than four (4) weeks prior to registration.
+Applicable information regarding the process is as follows:

-A student suspended for disciplinary reasons may be considered for readmission at the end of the suspension by making an appointment with the Dean of Students.

-- If enrolled in the last three semesters, a student is not required to complete a Returning Student application unless the student changes their program of study. - If out more than three semesters, a student must complete a Returning Student Application located on the website under Admission Forms. - Submit to the Office of Student Affairs official transcripts from all institutions of higher education attended since the last enrollment at WGTC if seeking transfer credit. - Meet the West Georgia Technical College General Catalog admission requirements in effect at the time of readmission.
-Students being readmitted after a break in enrollment (of at least three semesters) must reenter under the current catalog, admission requirement, and program standards.

-• Returning students absent from WGTC for more than five years may be required to submit official transcripts and/or new placement examination scores.
+- A student suspended for disciplinary reasons may be considered for readmission at the end of the suspension by making an appointment with the Dean of Students. - If enrolled in the last three semesters, a student is not required to complete a Returning Student Admission Application unless the student changes their program of study.
+To change the program of study, complete the form under the Admissions tab on the WGTC website. - If out more than three semesters, a student must complete a returning student application. - Submit to the Admission Office official transcripts from all institutions of higher education attended since the last enrollment at West Georgia Technical College if seeking transfer credit.
+College transcripts may also be required to satisfy financial aid requirements and veteran educational benefits. - Meet the West Georgia Technical College General Catalog admission requirements in effect at the time of readmission.
+Students being readmitted after a break in enrollment (of at least three semesters) must reenter under the current catalog, admission requirement, and program standards. - Returning students absent from West Georgia Technical College for more than five years may be required to submit official transcripts and/or new placement examination scores.
 Student documents are maintained for five years after the last date of attendance.